Date

 Location

-Join Fairmount Park Conservancy and Andrew Kirkpatrick, Urban Greening Coordinator with Parks and Recreation’s Farm Philly Program, for a 1-2 mile tree identification hike in West Fairmount Park on Saturday, June 13 from 10 AM-12 PM.
+Join Fairmount Park Conservancy and Andrew Kirkpatrick, Urban Greening Coordinator with Parks and Recreation’s Farm Philly Program, for a 1.5-mile tree identification hike around Concourse and Centennial Lakes in West Fairmount Park.

-From sweetgums to tulip poplars to a variety of oaks— our urban forests are teeming with many tree species.
-On this hike, we’ll learn to identify commonly found trees based on leaves, branches, and bark.
+From sweetgums to tulip poplars to a variety of oaks— our urban landscapes are teeming with a variety of tree species.
+Concourse Lake, in particular, is a dedicated 14-acre Native Plant Park with over 100 trees from roughly 25 different species.
+On this hike, we’ll learn to identify trees based on leaves, branches, and bark.
 We’ll take time to observe the body language of trees, why they grow the way they do, and what we can learn about the life of the forest.

 This hike is part of our Second Saturday Guided Hike Series.
-These hikes occur from 10 AM–12 PM, with some exceptions, on the second Saturday of every month (April–November).
+These hikes occur from 10 AM–12 PM on the second Saturday of every month (April–November).
 Second Saturday hikes are at various locations.

 INSTRUCTOR BIO: Andrew has been leading tree walks for the past ten years during his various roles, including at the Schuylkill Center for Environmental Education and Willistown Conservation Trust.
 Andrew joined the Farm Philly team in December as Urban Greening Coordinator.
 His past work experience and education in conservation, ecological restoration, and social impact strategy combined with his passion for community and urban agriculture made the position a natural fit.
 He brings this experience to Farm Philly where he is managing the Community Compost Network and Land Access Program.
 Andrew enjoys the opportunity to engage local community gardeners and urban farmers as they gain access to resources needed to support their work.